galaxyproject/galaxy-hub/src/events/GCC2012/TrainingDay/VMs/index.md

 The IP address can used to access the VM from tools on the host (your laptop)

-1. *Double-click* on the new VM in the left panel of !VirtualBox.
+1. *Double-click* on the new VM in the left panel of VirtualBox.
 This starts the VM and displays two informational messages about regaining control of your keyboard and mouse from the VM.  *Click* **OK** for both.
 2. A screen showing the defined users on this machine is shown.  *Click* on the **trainingday** user and then *enter* the password listed below.
 3. This will log you in and show the XFCE desktop.
 4. Click on the terminal icon at the bottom center of the GUI.